 Requesting an Account

-Note that only Duke Mathematics Department members, collaborators, and Duke Mathematics First Majors are eligible for mathematics computing accounts.
+Note that only Duke Mathematics Department members, visitors, collaborators, and Duke Mathematics First Majors are eligible for mathematics computing accounts.

 Reporting a Problem or Making a Request

 To report a problem or make a request, email firstname.lastname@example.org.